Nature's Path Products: Inflated Protein Claims

 Our lawsuit seeks refunds for all purchasers of Nature's Path products that make protein claims.
 It also seeks an injunction preventing further false advertising.

 The case was filed on July 2, 2021.
 Defendant moved to dismiss and Plaintiffs opposed.
 The Court denied the motion in part and gave Plaintiffs leave to amend.
 Plaintiffs filed an amended complaint, and Defendant again moved to dismiss.
-Plaintiffs opposed.
-That motion is currently pending.
+Plaintiffs opposed and filed a motion for leave to file a second amended complaint.
+The Court granted plaintiffs leave to file a second amended complaint, but the motion to dismiss is still pending.

 Who is Covered: